Vacancy, Foundation Governor

 Mr P Roach, Headteacher

-Rivington and Blackrod High School serves the community he represents and he says the school has a proud history and deservedly, has a great reputation.
-With the rest of the Governors he is very keen to use his skills and knowledge to support the school in its mission to nurture and educate the young people in our care.
+Rivington and Blackrod High School serves the community he represents, and he says the school has a proud history and an excellent reputation.
+With the rest of the Governors, he is keen to use his skills and knowledge to support the school in its mission to nurture and educate the young people in our care.

-His term of office began on 01/03/2017.
+His term of office began on 08/12/2020.

 Reverend D Griffiths, Foundation Governor

 Reverend Griffiths is a Church Foundation Governor and a retired Church of England vicar in Horwich, Heaton and Ainsworth.
-He is married and their three children attended Rivington and Blackrod High School.
+He is married, and their three children attended Rivington and Blackrod High School.
 His particular interests include Rivington and Blackrod High School being an 'open' inclusive church school, involved in the community with high standards across subjects including Religious Studies; and provision for most able and special needs students.